-- The ACC boasts two of the top four kick returners regarding yards per kick return in Brashard Smith (Miami) and Julian Gray (NC State).
-Smith leads all of FBS with an average of 32.9 yards per kick return this season, while Gray ranks fourth at 28.6 yards. - Virginia Tech's Tucker Holloway is fourth in all of FBS in punt return average at 18.7 yards per return this season. - Of the 23 kick returns returned for touchdowns this season in all of FBS, six have come from the ACC the most of any FBS conference with one each from Deuce Spann (FSU), Demond Claiborne (Wake Forest), Kenny Johnson (Pitt), Bhayshul Tuten (Virginia Tech), Smith (Miami), and Gray (NC State).
+■ The ACC boasts three of the top eight kick returners regarding yards per kick return in Brashard Smith (Miami), Bhayshul Tuten (Virginia Tech), and Julian Gray (NC State).
+Smith leads all of FBS with an average of 32.9 yards per kick return this season, while Tuten and Gray rank fifth and seventh, respectively, with averages of 28.6 and 27.9 yards per return this year.

+■ Virginia Tech's Tucker Holloway is fifth in all of FBS in punt return average at 18.7 yards per return this season.

+■ Of the 24 kick returns returned for touchdowns this season in all of FBS, six have come from the ACC - the most of any FBS conference - with one each from Deuce Spann (FSU), Demond Claiborne (Wake Forest), Kenny Johnson (Pitt), Bhayshul Tuten (Virginia Tech), Smith (Miami), and Gray (NC State).